 Producer(s) – The financier of the film’s production.
-Typically provides oversight to ensure the entire process comes together smoothly, provides that the script is completed, and maintains that a production timeline is followed.
+Typically provides oversight to ensure the entire process comes together smoothly, provides that the script is completed, and ensures a production timeline is followed.

 Director – Controls every aspect of the film’s development.
 Score selection, casting choices, and the general feeling of a movie are dictated by the director.
-It’s often accepted that an actor is only as good as the role and script they are given – great movies are often attribute directors a large portion of the credit (and rightfully so).
+It’s often said that an actor is only as good as the role and script they are given.
+Directors often get a large portion of the credit for great movies.

 Screenwriter – A screenwriter creates the story conveyed in a movie, television, or video game.
-Unlike novels and other works of writing, Scripts include each character’s emotions and dialogue – essentially building “instructions” for actors and directors.
+Unlike novels and other works of writing, scripts include each character’s emotions and dialogue.
+Screenwriters essentially build “instructions” for actors and directors.

-Actors – What comes to mind for the general public when one thinks of the film industry.
-Actors make a movie come to life by bringing the screenwriter’s story and the director’s vision together as one.
+Actors – Actors make a movie come to life by bringing the screenwriter’s story and the director’s vision together to give life to the characters.